 France Yacht Charters

 Whether in St Tropez, Nice or Cannes, the South of France has that special “je ne sais quoi.”
 You can’t help but notice the magic everywhere: From the narrow, cobble-stoned streets humming with activity, to the charming seaside cafes and sun-soaked beaches, the French Riviera is simply paradise for luxury yacht charters.

 The South of France beckons charterers who come to bask in the region’s cultural and scenic delights: A smattering of chic resorts, to-die-for French Mediterranean cuisine, A-list music and film festivals, quiet villages steeped in history, and of course, those heavenly French Riviera views.

 There’s plenty to explore on luxury France yacht charters.
 Head south along the French Riviera and discover the haunts of artists and painters like Picasso, Monet, and Renoir.
 Every port-of-call offers a chance to be charmed by manicured tree-lined promenades, winding shop-lined streets, and old-world palaces.
-Bottom line: The French Riviera is one of the world’s best yacht charter destinations.
+Bottom line: The French Riviera is one of the world’s best mediterranean yacht charter destinations.